gggeek/db-3v4l/README.md

     docker-compose stop

 If you have a bigger set of SQL commands to execute than it is practical to put in a command-line, you can save them to a file and then execute it in parallel on all databases:

-        php bin/console sql:execute --file=./shared/my_huge_script.sql
+        php bin/console db3v4l:sql:execute --file=./shared/my_huge_script.sql

 *NB* to share files between the host computer and the container, put them in the `shared` folder.

 *NB* you can also execute different sql commands based on database type by saving them to separate files.
 The `sql:execute` command does replace some tokens in the values of the `--file` option.
 Eg:

-    php bin/console sql:execute --file='./shared/test_{dbtype}.sql'
+    php bin/console db3v4l:sql:execute --file='./shared/test_{dbtype}.sql'

-   will look for files `test_mariadb.sql`, `test_mssql.sql`, `test_mysql.sql`, `test_postgresql.sql`
+   will look for files `test_mariadb.sql`, `test_mssql.sql`, `test_mysql.sql`, `test_postgresql.sql`, `test_sqlite.sql`

-From within the worker container, you can also list all available databases:
+From within the worker container, you can also list all available database instances:

         php bin/console db3v4l:instance:list

 As well as test connecting to them using the standard clients:

         mysql -h mysql_5_5 -u 3v4l -p -e 'select current_date'
-        psql -h postgresql_9_4 -U postgres -c 'select current_date' sqlcmd -S mssqlserver_2019_ga -U sa -Q "select GETDATE() as 'current_date'"
+        psql -h postgresql_9_4 -U postgres -c 'select current_date' sqlcmd -S mssqlserver_2019_ga -U sa -Q "select GETDATE() as 'current_date'" sqlite3 /home/db3v4l/data/sqlite/3.27/3v4l.sqlite 'select current_date'

 The default password for those commands is '3v4l' for all databases except ms sql server, for which it is 3v4l3V4L.